mohmaedabubaker09/docker_yolo_mongo/README.md

 Key DevOps practices integrated into the project:

 - **Docker Containerization:** Provides consistency, simplifies deployment, and isolates dependencies.
-- **CI/CD:** Enables automated testing and deployment.
 - **GitHub Version Control:** Facilitates collaborative development and effective change management.
 - **Monitoring and Security:** Utilizes Snyk for vulnerability scanning and NGROK for secure tunneling.

 ## Challenges and Solutions

-The project addressed challenges in container communication and data consistency through Docker networks and MongoDB's replica set, ensuring seamless operation and data integrity.
+To be added soon.

 ## Conclusion

-Lana Bot is a testament to the practical application of DevOps, AI, and cloud services in software development.
+Lana Bot is a testament to the practical application of DevOps and AI services in software development.
 It showcases the effectiveness of Docker and Python in real-time data processing, emphasizing agility, scalability, and robustness.